 Derived from petroleum and coal sources.
 Can be skin irritants and a carcinogen.

 Some of the largest natural beauty brands still use synthetic colors in their products.
 It really is a matter of choice on your part.
 I personally do not use any products with synthetic colors nor do I recommend them to my clients.
 There are much healthier ways to pigment makeup.
+If you choose to include this in your top ingredients to avoid in makeup list that is ultimately up to you.
+Do you research and decide on a healthy beauty routine that works for you.

-Red 7 lake, orange 5 lake, FD&C, D&C,and similar synthetic color descriptions.
+What to look for on the label: Red 7 lake, orange 5 lake, FD&C, D&C,and similar synthetic color descriptions.

 Television Episode: Season 7 Episode 21